mrocklin/blog/_posts/work/2017-04-13-streaming.md

 Under normal operation you don't need to think about Tornado futures at all (many Python users aren't familiar with asynchronous programming) but it's nice to know that the library will keep track of balancing out flow.
+The code below uses `@gen.coroutine` and `yield` common for Tornado coroutines.
+This is similar to the async/await syntax in Python 3.
+Again, you can safely ignore it if you're not familiar with asynchronous programming.

 ```python
 @gen.coroutine